-If the value of {Total Counts $\div$ Total Measurement Range} is an integer, the NR25 remains an absolute rotary sensor.
-You can remove power from the NR25, rotate it as far as you want, re-apply power, and the NR25 will give you the correct position value.
-The top half of figure 1.3 is an example of this setup because the division of the two parameters results in the quotient value of five.
+If the value of {Total Counts \div Total Measurement Range} is an integer, the NR25 remains an absolute rotary sensor.
+You can remove power from the NR25, rotate it as far as you want, reapply power, and the NR25 will give you the correct position value.
+Figure 1.3 is an example of this setup because the division of the two parameters results in a quotient value of five.